ekmungai/eloquent-ifrs-docs/content/docs/entities.md

 ### Attributes
 + `name`: Legal name of the entity.
-+ `currency_id`: Id of the reporting currency object of the entity.
++ `currency_id`: The Id of the reporting currency object of the entity.
 + `year_start`: The month during which the financial year for the entity begins expressed as an integer between 1 and 12.
-Defaults to `1 (January)` .
+Defaults to `1` (January).
 + `multi_currency`: A boolean indicating whether the entity engages in transactions denominated in currencies other than the reporting currency.
 Defaults to `false`.

 ### Relations